UK GDPR Policy

 1. Policy, scope and objectives

 The scope of the PIMS will cover the activities of Strategic Maintenance Planning Ltd. in its entirety with no aspect of the company’s undertakings being exempt.
-Company directors are responsible for the development and enactment of relevant policies, procedures and protocols to ensure compliance as far as reasonably practical with the requirements of GDPR.
-Company directors and managers will ensure that employees are aware of the GDPR obligations placed upon them through relevant GDPR training and consultation.
+Company directors are responsible for the development and enactment of relevant policies, procedures and protocols to ensure compliance as far as reasonably practical with the requirements of UK GDPR.
+Company directors and managers will ensure that employees are aware of the UK GDPR obligations placed upon them through relevant UK GDPR training and consultation.

 1.3 Objectives of the PIMS